General Electric XA100: Design

-The XA100 is a three-stream adaptive cycle engine that can adjust the bypass ratio and fan pressure to increase fuel efficiency or thrust, depending on the scenario.
-It does this by employing an adaptive fan that can direct air into a third bypass stream in order to increase fuel economy and act as a heat sink for cooling; in particular, this would enable greater use of the high speed, low altitude part of the F-35 envelope.
+The XA100 is a three-stream adaptive cycle engine.
+Based on GE's public renderings, the engine has a 3-stage adaptive fan and 7-stage compressor, as well as a 2-stage high pressure and 2-stage low pressure turbine.
+The XA100 can adjust the bypass ratio and fan pressure ratio to increase fuel efficiency or thrust, depending on the scenario, by employing an adaptive fan that can direct air into a third bypass stream in order to increase fuel economy and act as a heat sink for cooling; in particular, this would enable greater use of the high speed, low altitude part of the F-35 envelope.
 The increased cooling and power generation also enables the potential employment of directed energy weapons in the future.
 When additional thrust is needed, the air from the third stream can be directed to the core and fan streams.
 In addition to three-stream adaptive cycle configuration, the engine also uses new heat-resistant materials such as ceramic matrix composites (CMC) to enable higher turbine temperatures and improved performance.
 According to GE, the engine can offer up to 35% increased range and 25% reduction in fuel burn over current low-bypass turbofans.